 About the author

-Judith Frickenstein is an advisor at GIZ’s Financial Systems Development Sector Programme, where she is in charge of Responsible and Digital Finance with a strong focus on the support of the G20/Global Partnership for Financial Inclusion (GPFI) on behalf of BMZ.
+Judith Frickenstein is a senior advisor at GIZ’s Financial Systems Development Sector Programme, where she is in charge of Responsible and Digital Finance with a strong focus on the support of the G20/Global Partnership for Financial Inclusion (GPFI) on behalf of BMZ.
 Prior to her current position she coordinated the German contribution on agricultural finance within the Pan-African Partnership Making Finance Work for Africa (MFW4A).
 Judith led the economic empowerment component of GIZ’s gender sector programme, where she advised BMZ as the champion of the World Bank Group’s Gender Action Plan (2007-2010) and consulted economic development programmes in Albania, Egypt, Jordan, Montenegro and Uganda.
 Before joining GTZ (now GIZ) in 2007, Judith worked for the Retail Development Group in Cologne, Germany, and for the DEVK insurances.
 She holds a diploma in economics from the University of Cologne and completed a vocational traineeship at the DEVK Insurance Group.